|

 Scientific Name: Elephantulus rufescens

-Common Name: East African Long-Eared Elephant
+Common Name: East African Long-Eared Elephant Shrew

 Distribution: restricted to Africa.
 They are most

-southeastern Sudan and northeastern Somalia to central Tanzania
+Sudan and north-eastern Somalia to central Tanzania

 Description: Although the common name of Elephantulus